waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 rspec ./spec/feature/public_bike_access_spec.rb:2 # member of public accesses bike is not broken
 ```

+If you got style violations you'll need to fix them first.
+It may seem really irritating to have to fix them before you run your tests, but remember if you want a job, or even if you don't and you just want to be respected by other programmers, you must adjust your code to use a consistent style.

+Assuming you have fixed any style violations and got the RSpec message, you may feel a little overwhelmed.
 There's a lot of information here, but it's important to work through it carefully.
 There's nothing worse than seeing there's some sort of failure/error and then bashing a way a the code randomly in the hopes of fixing it.
 The computer is giving you critical information about the precise nature of the underlying problem and you need to use that to work out what's wrong.
 Now if you've worked through the [RSpec pill&nbsp;:pill:](../pills/rspec.md) this type of error and how to fix it should be clear.
 Do you know what to do?

 Have a go in your pair at fixing this, and then check out [Stage 2](boris_bikes_stage_2.md)